Equality, Diversity, Inclusion and Belonging (EDIB) (Non-statutory)

 All children deserve a safe, respectful, and supportive environment, particularly those who may be at greater risk of harm due to discrimination, bias, or marginalisation.

-Why EDI matters in safeguarding and child protection
+Definitions and why EDI matters in safeguarding and child protection

 What's Included